Romans 3:10-11

 God’s standard of righteousness for men is the righteousness that He Himself possesses, which was manifest in Christ.
 This is the idea Jesus sought to convey to His Jewish audience on the "Sermon on the Mount" declaring that

-The very truth that makes the gospel the “good news” is that God has provided a way for men to become perfect, divinely perfect.
-But that perfection comes entirely by God’s grace in response to faith in His Son, Jesus Christ.
+The very truth that makes the Gospel the good news is that God has provided a way for men to become perfect, divinely perfect, perfectly righteous in Christ.
+This perfection is attainable only by God’s grace and a personal response of placing one's faith in His Son, Jesus Christ.
 Paul writes

-Spurgeon commenting on the verse (Ps 53:1) which parallels Ps 14:1 (which Paul quotes from here in Ro 3:12) adds that
+Spurgeon commenting on Ps 53:1 which parallels Ps 14:1 (quoted by Paul here in Ro 3:12) adds that

 NOT EVEN ONE: oude heis: